boxyhq/jackson-supertokens-express/README.md

 - app1.com
 - app2.com

-In the [login UI](http://localhost:3366) you will see a boxy above the SAML login button that asks you to add a tenant ID.
+In the [login UI](http://localhost:3366) you will see an input box above the SAML login button that asks you to add a tenant ID.
 In that, you can type in any tenantID that you have created.

 ## Manually adding a SAML provider
 ### Configure SAML Identity Provider